 - The approximate monthly payment once the loans are in repayment

 - Deferment or forgiveness options for periods of unemployment and/or for public service

 You should also realize that the lender with the best terms in your first year of business school might not have the best terms for your second year.
 Plan on repeating the loan application process in your second year of business school – and if you find another loan that is a better deal, it could save you a lot of money in the long run.

-At the end of the day, most students integrate multiple sources to fill out their package—some combination of personal savings and loans, and if you’re lucky, a well-placed scholarship.
-“The value of an MBA, like the cost, is about more than the money,” says Fortuna’s Judith Silverman Hodara, former head of Wharton admissions, citing incalculable benefits like a program’s alumni network and front-row access to the latest industry insights.
+At the end of the day, most full-time students integrate multiple new sources to fill out their package—some combination of personal savings and loans, and if you’re lucky, a well-placed scholarship.
+“The value of an MBA, like the cost, is about more than the money,” says Fortuna’s Judith Silverman Hodara, former head of Wharton admissions, citing incalculable benefits like a degree program’s alumni network and front-row access to the latest industry insights.
 “While it is mission-critical to get practical about costs, the array of financial assistance that exists means that dollars shouldn’t stand in your way.”

 Fortuna Admissions Co-Founder and Director Caroline Diarte Edwards is a former Director of Admissions, Marketing and Financial Aid for the INSEAD MBA program.
 Contributors to tips in this article include Michelle Clifton, Senior Manager of College Finance at College Coach, and MPOWER Financing.
 For a candid assessment of your chances of admission success at a top MBA program, sign up for a free consultation.